 Question 6.1: Do you agree with the moderator assessment, that for the design e.g. for RRC signaling a fixed maximum limit on the maximum number X of PUCCH cells per cell group will be needed?

 Note: The gNB can of course based on RRC configuration configure a smaller number of PUCCH cells Y<X<Y.

-Supporting companies: Nokia/NSB, OPPO, Panasonic, Sony, Intel, ZTE, DOCOMO, ETRI, CATT, China Telecom …
+Supporting companies: Nokia/NSB, OPPO, Panasonic, Sony, Intel, ZTE, DOCOMO, ETRI, CATT, China Telecom, Huawei …

 Companies not supporting: QC,…